Discover the new technology set to replace physical SIM cards altogether. Read more…

 Where can I buy a travel SIM?

 Telstra, Optus and Vodafone all allow you to roam on your own SIM.
-However, this is a pretty penny in almost every situation.
-However, some providers offer travel SIM cards.
+However, this will set you back a pretty penny in almost every situation.
+Fortunately, some providers offer travel SIM cards.
 Travel SIMs allow you to make calls, send text and use data at a much cheaper rate than your telco and the best part is they are usually prepaid.
 Here are a few examples of travel SIMs sold in Australia: